Our Lady of Westminster: Original appearance

 The statue still retains enough of its polychromy to ascertain its original appearance.
-The throne was coloured an ochre red with the knops being picked out in gilt, the cloak was dark blue with the inner folds red.
+The throne was coloured an ochre red with the knobs being picked out in gilt, the cloak was dark blue with the inner folds red.
 The ground beneath Mary's feet was a characteristic dark green scattered with red and white daisies and her crown, sceptre, mantle fastenings and the Christ child's hair were all gilded.
 These bright colours were characteristic of Nottingham Alabaster since they, for the most part, were designed to be housed in wooden altarpieces with painted shutters and to be seen by candlelight in dimly lit churches.
 The fact that the statue is flat backed and almost bas relief in places makes it likely that it was intended for just such an altarpiece.

 Westminster Abbey and the "Dowry of Mary"

 The first evidence of the title "Dowry of Mary" comes from the will of the Countess of Pembroke who in 1377 established a mortuary chapel so that daily Masses could be sung for her husband, next to the Chapel of St John in Westminster Abbey, and presented the Abbot of Westminster with an alabaster statue of the Virgin Mary.
 Soon after this the cultus of Mary in Westminster received royal impetus through Richard II.